influxdata/docs-v2/content/influxdb/cloud/reference/internals/durability.md

 InfluxDB Cloud has two data verification services running at all times:

 - **Entropy detection:** ensures that replicated data is consistent
-- **Data verification:** verifies that data written to InfluxDB is correct
+- **Data verification:** verifies that data written to InfluxDB is readable

 ## InfluxDB Cloud status
 InfluxDB Cloud regions and underlying services are monitored at all times.